The Evolution of the Private Equity Market and the Decline in IPOs

 Despite the large drop in the number of initial public offerings (IPOs) in the United States, privately-held startups backed by venture capital continue to achieve capital raising, revenue, and employment levels historically available only to their public peers.
-We show that startups’ ability to finance their late-stage growth while remaining private has been facilitated by a marked increase in the supply of private entrepreneurial capital, both from traditional and non-traditional startup investors.
-Two factors have contributed to this increase: Technological changes that have lowered investor search costs, and regulatory changes that have decreased the frictions faced by startups and their financiers when raising private capital, among them a major securities law passed in 1996 (NSMIA).
+We show that startups' ability to finance their late-stage growth while remaining private has been facilitated by a marked increase in the supply of private entrepreneurial capital, both from traditional and non-traditional startup investors.
+We investigate one factor that contributed to this increase: regulatory changes that have decreased the frictions faced by startups and their financiers when raising private capital, among them a major securities law passed in 1996 (NSMIA).
 Our evidence suggests that the lower IPO volume stems from their founders/managers choosing to remain private, rather than a market failure in the going-public process.
 Consistent with this interpretation, we show that exogenous increases in founder control increase the likelihood that a firm remains private late in its life.

 Keywords: Initial Public Offerings (IPOs), Venture Capital, Private Equity, Founder Equity, NSMIA